tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 augment it with technology specific data.

-The elements of the generic TE YANG data model, including TE Tunnels, LSPs, and interfaces have leaf(s) that identify the technology layer where they reside.
+The elements of the generic TE YANG data model, including TE Tunnels, LSPs, and interfaces have leafs that identify the technology layer where they reside.
 For example, the LSP encoding type can identify the technology associated with a TE Tunnel or LSP.

 Also, the generic TE YANG data model does not cover signaling protocol data.
-The signaling protocol used to instantiate TE LSPs are outside the scope of this document and expected to be covered by augmentations defined in other document(s).
+The signaling protocols used to instantiate TE LSPs are outside the scope of this document and expected to be covered by augmentations defined in other documents.

 The following other design considerations are taken into account with respect to data
 organization:

-* The generic TE YANG data model 'ietf-te' contains device independent data and can be used to model data off a device (e.g. on a TE controller).
+* The device independent TE data is defined in module 'ietf-te'. and can be used to manage data off a device, such as a TE controller.
 When the model is used to manage a specific device, the model contains the TE Tunnels originating from the specific device.
-When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.
+When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from devices that the TE controller manages.

-* The device-specific TE data is defined in module 'ietf-te-device' as shown in {{figctrl}}.
+* The device-specific TE data is defined in module 'ietf-te-device'.
-* In general, minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.
+* Minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.
 * Suitable defaults are specified for all configurable elements.
-* The model declares a number of TE functions as features that can be optionally supported.
+* Where TE functions or features might be optional within the deployed TE network, the model declares them as optional.

 ## State Data Organization